On General Principal Symmetric Ideals: Maximal -generated submodules of and Kostka numbers

-\begin{defn} If $\lambda\vdash n$, then a {\bf $\lambda$-tableau} is one of the $n!$ arrays of integers obtained by replacing each node in $[\lambda]$ by one of the integers $1,\dots,n$ with no repeats. \end{defn} The symmetric group, $S_n$, acts on a $\lambda$-tableau element-wise. \begin{defn} Let $t$ be a tableau.
-The {\bf row-stabilizer} of $t$, denoted $R_t$, is the subgroup of $S_n$ that keeps the rows of $t$ fixed as sets.
-The {\bf column-stabilizer} of $t$, denoted $C_t$, is the subgroup of $S_n$ that keeps the columns of $t$ fixed as sets. \end{defn} \begin{defn} Define an equivalence relation on the set of $\lambda$-tableaux by $t_1\sim t_2$ if $\s\cdot t_1=t_2$ for some $\s\in R_{t_1}$.
+\begin{defn} Define an equivalence relation on the set of $\lambda$-tableaux by $t_1\sim t_2$ if $\s\cdot t_1=t_2$ for some $\s\in \S_n$ which fixes the rows of $t_1$ as sets.
 The {\bf $\lambda$-tabloid} $\{t\}$ containing a $\lambda$-tableau $t$ is the equivalence class of $t$ under this equivalence relation. \end{defn} We can think of a tabloid as a ``tableau with unordered row entries".
-We use $M^\mu$ to denote the $K$-vector space whose basis elements are the $\mu$-tabloids.
+We use $M^\mu$ to denote the $k$-vector space whose basis elements are the $\mu$-tabloids.
 That is, elements of $M^\mu$ are formal sums of formal scalar multiples of $\mu$-tabloids.
-Note that $M^\mu$ is a $KS_n$-module where we extend the action $\s\cdot\{t\}=\{\s\cdot t\}$ to be linear over $M^\mu$.
+Note that $M^\mu$ is a $k\S_n$-module where we extend the action $\s\cdot\{t\}=\{\s\cdot t\}$ to be linear over $M^\mu$.
 These modules will be helpful in analyzing the structure of $R_d$ later.
-The following is Proposition 4.2 in \cite{James}.